 Back to Black Friday

 It’s that time of year again!
-Black Friday has become an annual frenzy in the UK, as retailers up and down the country compete to offer consumers the best deals on everything from beauty products to wearable tech.
+Black Friday has become an annual frenzy in the UK.
+This is due to retailers across the country competing to offer consumers the best deals on everything, from beauty products to wearable tech.

 What is Black Friday?

-Black Friday began its roots in America, where it is the name used for the day after Thanksgiving and is traditionally regarded as the start of the Christmas shopping season.
-It is so called ‘Black Friday’ as it is supposedly the day shopkeepers balance sheets turn from red (loss) to black (profit).
+Black Friday began its roots in America.
+This title is used for the day after Thanksgiving.
+It is traditionally regarded as the start of the Christmas shopping season.
+It is so called ‘Black Friday’, as it is supposedly the day shopkeepers balance sheets turn from red (loss) to black (profit).

 The concept was then imported to the UK in 2013 by Asda (a subsidiary of the American shop Walmart) and has since grown year on year as more retailers began to take part in the event.